 - salt and freshly ground black pepper

+- Clean mushrooms.
 Use a damp paper towel or kitchen towel to wipe the mushroom caps clean.
 Remove the stems from the mushrooms by wiggling them gently.
-Then use a small spoon to scrape the gills off the underside of the mushrooms.
+Then use a small spoon to scrape the gills off the undersides of the mushrooms.

+- Assemble.
 Place enough basil leaves on each mushroom to cover the surface.
 Divide the cheese evenly among them, sprinkling it directly on top of the basil.
-Then dividing them equally, add the caramelized onions, followed by the tomato slices and sausage.
+Then, dividing them equally, add the caramelized onions, followed by the tomato slices and sausage.

-Place the "pizzas" in the preheated 375°F oven and bake until the the cheese is completely melted, about 5 minutes.
+- Bake.
+Place the "pizzas" in the preheated 375°F oven and bake until the cheese is completely melted, about 5 minutes.

-Finely chop the remaining basil and sprinkle in on top of each one and serve.
+- Garnish and serve.
+Finely chop the remaining basil and sprinkle it on top of each one and serve.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 This is WONDERFUL for when you are craving something comforting but don't want to damage your diet way too much.
 Yummy and healthy recipes are way to go!

 Thanks so much, Angie.
 I love yummy and healthy too. 🙂 ~ Valentina

 Absolutely beautiful and creative idea to skip flour, any kind, for a change; not that we are limited but this is so great and healthy to have for easy lunch or appetizer !
 Thank you and enjoy your weekend !